aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 ### Detection of attacks on web applications

 The first firewalls tailored to detect application specific attacks started to appear on the market in the early 90s.
-Both attack techniques and protection mechainsms have evolved dramatically since then with attackers being a step forward at any time.
+Both attack techniques and protection mechanisms have evolved dramatically since then with attackers being a step forward at any time.

 Most WAFs nowadays attempt to detect attacks in a similar fashion: some rule-based engine embedded into a reverse proxy of some type.
 The most prominent example is mod_security, a WAF module for Apache web server, which was created in 2002.
 Rule-based detection has some disadvantages, for instance, they fail to detect novel attacks aka 0days while these same attacks can easily be detected by a human expert.
 If you think about it, that's not very surprising, human brain works very differently from a set of regular expressions.

+From perspectives of WAFs, the attack types can be divided into time series-based and a single HTTP request/response-based.
+We consider only single requests.
+In this case we are able to detect the following attack:
+- SQL Injection
+- Cross Site Scripting
+- XML External Entities Injection
+- Path Traversal
+- OS Commanding
+- Object injection
+- etc.

 But first let's ask ourselves:

-### What would a human do?
+### What would a human do when he sees a single request?

 Take a look at an example of a regular HTTP request to some application: